 Annuities in the New World

-During the 18th Century, pastors were the first known Americans to receive annuities.
+Throughout the 18th Century, pastors were the first known Americans to receive annuities.
 These were “funded by donations from their congregants and church leaders,” states Jurich.
 In fact, any funds that widows or orphans receive have their origins in these types of annuities.

 “Benjamin Franklin provides an excellent example of the potential longevity of an annuity,” notes Jurich.
 “In his will, Franklin left annuities to” both Boston and Philadelphia.
 “For over 200 years, all the way through to the early 1990s, Franklin’s annuity to Boston continued paying and only stopped when the city opted to receive the remaining balance in a lump-sum distribution.”